Requin Base Meeting Minutes

 Base Secretary Jeff Simon reported that Minutes of the previous meeting were published on the Requin Base website.
 With no objections, the minutes were approved as published.

-Treasurer Lee Bookwalter gave an accounting of base assets, expenditures, and deposits.
+Treasurer Lee Bookwalter gave an accounting of base assets, expenditures, and deposits are available upon request.
 With no objections, the report was approved.

 Storekeeper Frank Nicotra reported on available small stores.